 How about West African?

 Again, there is a huge amount of variety in this region, but if you could pin down one common flavour base, it would be a trio of tomatoes, onions, and spicy chiles.

 It’s super simple.
 Just heat some butter or oil over low heat, add the vegetables, and cook until tender.

 Generally, the onions (or leeks) will be cooked in the fat first.
 What comes next depends on the particular mixture.

-If garlic is called for, add it next but cook carefully so it doesn’t brown or burns.
+If garlic is called for, add it, but cook carefully so it doesn’t brown or burn.

 What size should I chop my vegetables?

-Be sure to cut the vegetables relatively uniform in size.
-In general, the finer you chop the veggies, the quicker the aroma and flavours will be released.
+Be sure to cut the vegetables relatively uniformly in size.
+Generally, the finer you chop the veggies, the quicker the aroma and flavours will be released.
 The shorter the cooking time of the ultimate dish, the smaller size the pieces should be.
 For longer times, they can be cut into larger pieces.